The Faith of Graffiti: Norman Mailer

 In 1969, Norman Mailer, who had achieved literary renown for his first novel The Naked and the Dead and had been a public figure in the decades since, unsuccessfully campaigned for the Democratic nomination for Mayor of New York City.
 Four days after his campaign announcement, Mailer won a Pulitzer Prize for The Armies of the Night and contributed the $1,000 in prize money to his campaign.
 During the campaign, Mailer and his running mate Jimmy Breslin ran on the platform that New York City would become the 51st state, along with other, more creative, initiatives.
 During a rowdy campaign event, a possibly inebriated Mailer even urged the audience to form a "guerrilla graffiti squad" to write the campaign slogan "No More Bullshit" throughout New York City.
-The Mailer–Breslin ticket came in fourth in the Democratic Primary, losing by a margin of -27.54%, or 214,241 votes to New York City Comptroller Mario Procaccino.
+The Mailer–Breslin ticket came in fourth in the Democratic Primary, losing by a margin of 27.54%, or 214,241 votes to New York City Comptroller Mario Procaccino.
 Procaccino later ended up losing in the general election to incumbent John Lindsay, who ran as a member of the Liberal Party of New York.

 After the tepid reception of his biography of Marilyn Monroe in 1973, Mailer began to struggle financially.
-In 1974, his Marilyn collaborator Lawrence Schiller sent Mailer photographs of New York City graffiti by Jon Naar and offered him $35,000 dollars for an essay to accompany them.
+In 1974, his Marilyn collaborator Lawrence Schiller sent Mailer photographs of New York City graffiti by Jon Naar and offered him $35,000 for an essay to accompany them.
 Mailer agreed, and his then-agent Scott Meredith delivered a contract securing Mailer $50,000 for his work.